autumn-info-442a/Team-Doctors/architecture.md

 - The **SurveyController** communicates with the **SurveyModel** and **SurveyView**
 - The **SurveyController** can ask the **SurveyModel** to store responses to survey questions
 - The **SurveyController** can retrieve a specific survey question response from the **SurveyModel**
+- The **SurveyController** can track the order of the survey questions
+- The **SurveyController** can direct the **SurveyView** to the question to display
+- The **SurveyController** can go next or back in the survey question ordering

 ## SurveyController Stubs
 ```
-// Stores the given response to the given survey question
+// Stores the given response to the given survey question and moves to the next surveyQuestion
-function saveSurveyReponse(surveyQuestion, response) {
+function goNextSurveyQuestion(response) {
+	surveyQuestion = getCurrentQuestion();
 	surveyResponses[surveyQuestion] = response;
+	// Moves survey question tracker forward one
 }

+// Returns the previous survey question response and moves back to the previous surveyQuestion
+function goBackSurveyQuestion {
+	// Moves survey question tracker back one
+	return getSurveyResponse(previousQuestion);
+}

+// Submits the survey
+function submitSurvey {
+	// Calls on ResultsController to compute results
+}

 // Returns the survey response to the given survey question
 function getSurveyResponse(surveyQuestion) {
 	return surveyResponses[surveyQuestion]
+}

+// Tracks ordering of the survey questions and returns the current question
+function getCurrentQuestion() {
+	return surveyQuestion;
 }

 ```